Steps for Dealing with a Difficult Boss

 Before approaching your manager, make sure you understand what happened.
 It’s important to determine the exact trigger (or triggers) so that you can effectively relay your complaint to your boss.
 Specific issues are more actionable and easier to address.

 When did you first feel that something was amiss?
-Was it in a meeting when you were caught off guard by a decision or was it an email that copied the world about something that thought was between you and him?
+Was it in a meeting when you were caught off guard by a decision or was it an email that copied the world about something that you thought was confidential?

 What is so important about this particular issue that landed poorly with you?
 Was the actual conversation/email/etc. so egregious or was it a minor issue in itself, but served as a reminder of a larger issue?
 It’s an important distinction and we will return to it later.